bitplane/bitplane.net/log/2024/10/a-matter-of-features/index.md

 ## Big deal

 Yeah, anyone can just add the mermaid.js to their pages, right?

 No. That adds 100k to every page.
+I'm already pretty disgusted with myself for the 1.5kb of boilerplate in the template, and including 16kb of CSS to a site where every page is actually 20 times smaller than that.

+So on average, my site has 20x as much bloat as it does content.
+Adding 100kb of JavaScript to each page would make that 10x worse.
+That would be 10x better than most sites, but 800x worse than something I could be proud of.

-So I went with this:
+So I went with this approach for now:

 ```mermaid
 flowchart TD